CDCgov/ReportVision/OCR/README.md

 /path/to/output/folder (path to folder where the output would be.
 This should exist but can be empty) /path/to/ground/truth_folder(path to folder for metrics that we would compare against) /path/to/csv_out_folder(path to folder where all metrics would be.
-This should exist but can be empty)
+This should exist but can be empty) the last arguement is a number 1 for running segmentation and ocr 2 for metrics analysis and 3 for running both

 Notes:
 benchmark takes one second per segment for OCR please be patient or set a counter to limit the number of files processed